marktheunissen/alpr-raspi/README.md

     cd watcher/testdata
     ./create_jpgs

+## Remote DB

+Use `scripts/schema.sql` to create the schema for the main PostGres DB.

 ## Motion detection

 LPR-Raspi relies on the excellent [Motion](https://motion-project.github.io/) project, which does motion detection on video feeds.